 Federal government possession of the Project to which such contract relates, on the occurrence of a substantial default (as defined in such contract) with respect to the covenants or conditions to which the Housing Department is subject; and such contract may further provide that in case of such conveyance, the Federal government may complete, operate, manage, lease, convey or otherwise deal with the Project and funds in accordance with the terms of such contract provided the contract requires that, as soon as practicable after the Federal government is satisfied that all defaults with respect to the Project have been cured and that the Project will thereafter be operated in accordance with the terms of the contract, the Federal government shall reconvey to the Housing Department the Project as then constituted.

-(5) To lease property from the Tribe and others for such periods as are authorized by law, and to hold and manage or to sublease the same.
+(5) To manage Tribal property under the authorization of the Tribe and, and to to recommend subleasing or other means of security on the same if it would be deemed.

 (6) To undertake and carry out studies and analyses of housing needs, to prepare operating budgets, Indian Housing Plans and Annual Performance Reports and to execute the same, subject to Tribal Council approval and certification, as appropriate, to operate Projects and to provide for the construction, reconstruction, improvement, extension, alteration, or repair of any Project or part thereof.